SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/merchant-backend.md

 application's package name, and an `id` query parameter with a random value.

-The endpoint responds with an html document that attempts to immediately redirect to an [Intent-scheme Url][android-intent-scheme].
+The endpoint responds with an html document that attempts to immediately redirect to an [Intent-scheme Url][android-intent-scheme]{:target="_blank"}.
 That url is constructed such that it uses the value of the `package` query parameter as the target package of the intent.
 The action of the intent shall be `com.swedbankpay.mobilesdk.VIEW_PAYMENTORDER`; the SDK has an intent filter for this action.
 The uri (data) of the intent shall be the full url used in the request.
 The html document shall also contain a link to that same url.
 This is